suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The Fetch directive needs the URI parameter to be set to determine where the image is retrieved from.
 Additionally, the destination of where the component shall be stored has to be configured.
 The URI is configured via the Set Parameters directive while the destination is configured via the Set Component Index directive.

+Optionally, the Set Parameters directive in the install sequence MAY also contain Encryption Info (see {{suit-parameter-encryption-info}}), Compression Info (see {{suit-parameter-compression-info}}), or Unpack Info (see {{suit-parameter-unpack-info}}) to perform simultaneous download and decryption, decompression, or unpacking, respectively.

 ## Install Template {#template-install}

+The goal of the Install template is to use an image already stored in an identified component to copy into a second component.

-This template modifies the Firmware Download template and adds an additional sequence.
-The Firmware Download operations are moved from the Payload Install sequence to the Payload Fetch sequence.
+This template is typically used with the Component Download template, however a modification to that template is required: the Component Download operations are moved from the Payload Install sequence to the Payload Fetch sequence.

-Then, the Install sequence contains the following operations:
+Then, the install sequence contains the following commands:

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Set Parameters directive (see {{suit-directive-set-parameters}}) for Source Component (see {{suit-parameter-source-component}})
 - Copy directive (see {{suit-directive-copy}})
 - Check Image Match condition (see {{suit-condition-image-match}})

+## Install and Transform Template {#template-install-transform}

+The goal of the Install and Transform template is to use an image already stored in an identified component to decompress, decrypt, or unpack at time of installation.

+This template is typically used with the Component Download template, however a modification to that template is required: all Component Download operations are moved from the common sequence and the install sequence to the fetch sequence.
+The Component Download template targets a download component identifier, while the Install and Transform template uses an install component identifier.
+In-place unpacking, decompression, and decryption is complex and vulnerable to power failure.
+Therefore, these identifiers SHOULD be different; in-place installation SHOULD NOT be used without establishing guarantees of robustness to power failure.

+The following commands are placed into the common sequence:

+- Set Component Index directive for install component identifier (see {{suit-directive-set-component-index}})
+- Override Parameters directive (see {{suit-directive-override-parameters}}) for Image Digest and Image Size (see {{secparameters}})

+Then, the install sequence contains the following commands:

+- Set Component Index directive for install component identifier (see {{suit-directive-set-component-index}})
+- Set Parameters directive (see {{suit-directive-set-parameters}}) for:

+    - Source Component for download component identifier (see {{suit-parameter-source-component}})
+    - Encryption Info (see {{suit-parameter-encryption-info}})
+    - Compression Info (see {{suit-parameter-compression-info}})
+    - Unpack Info (see {{suit-parameter-unpack-info}})

+- Copy directive (see {{suit-directive-copy}})
+- Check Image Match condition (see {{suit-condition-image-match}})

 ## Integrated Payload Template {#template-integrated-payload}

-This template triggers the installation of a payload included in the manifest envelope.
-It is identical to {{firmware-download-template}} except that it places an added restriction on the URI passed to the Set Parameters directive.
+The goal of the Integrated Payload template is to install a payload that is included in the manifest envelope.
+It is identical to the Component Download template ({{firmware-download-template}}) except that it places an added restriction on the URI passed to the Set Parameters directive.

-An implementor MAY choose to place a payload in the envelope of a manifest.
+An implementer MAY choose to place a payload in the envelope of a manifest.
 The payload envelope key MAY be a positive or negative integer.
 The payload envelope key MUST NOT be a value between 0 and 24 and it MUST NOT be used by any other envelope element in the manifest.
 The payload MUST be serialized in a bstr element.

 The URI for a payload enclosed in this way MUST be expressed as a fragment-only reference, as defined in {{RFC3986}}, Section 4.4.
 The fragment identifier is the stringified envelope key of the payload.
 For example, an envelope that contains a payload a key 42 would use a URI "#42", key -73 would use a URI "#-73".

 ## Load from Nonvolatile Storage Template {#template-load-ext}

-This directive loads an firmware image from external storage.
+The goal of the Load from Nonvolatile Storage template is to load an image from a non-volatile component into a volatile component, for example loading a firmware image from external Flash into RAM.

-The following operations are placed into the load block:
+The following commands are placed into the load sequence:

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Set Parameters directive (see {{suit-directive-set-parameters}}) for Component Index (see {{secparameters}})